Julie Andrée T

-This very physical, dark and sometimes funny work is part of an ongoing series of performances all titled Nature Morte.
+This very physical, dark and sometimes funny work is part of an ongoing series of performances all titled Nature Morte, French for still life.
 In them, Julie explores the concepts of landscape and death, the change of scenery and the idea of simulation.
 Although her own body is always at the center of her process, visual poetry and a pictorial approach resonate through the time line of the work.

 About the Artist